MicrosoftDocs/fabric-docs/docs/get-started/known-issues/known-issue-447-temp-tables-in-dw-and-sql-endpoint.md

 ## Symptoms

-Data from User Tables can't be inserted into Temp Tables can't be joined to User Tables
+The user table data can't be inserted into Temp Table, also no join relationship can't be established with user Table.

 ## Solutions and workarounds

-User regular user tables instead of Temp Tables.
+Use regular user tables instead of Temp Tables.

 ## Next steps